 Remember everybody’s tax obligations are different

-The IRS still has your return but things are essentially on hold until the IRS corrects any issues and/or gets the additional information from you to continue processing your return.
-You will either get directions on WMR or IRS2Go or the IRS will contact you with a notice by mail.
+The IRS still has your tax return but things are essentially paused until the IRS corrects any issues and/or gets the additional information from you to correct the issue and continue processing your tax return.
+You will either get directions on the Where’s My Refund(WMR) or IRS2Go portals or the IRS will contact you with notice by mail.
 Follow the provided instructions and return any additional information ASAP to get your potential refund and reduce any further delays.
-Talk to your accountant, tax advocate or tax professional if you are not clear on what the IRS is asking for or you don’t get an update after 21 days.
+Talk to your accountant, tax advocate, or tax professional if you are not clear on what the IRS is asking for or you don’t get an update after 21 days.

 Having online access to your Account Transcripts can help you see what is going on inside your account

-Another thing to consider is Where’s my Refund(WMR) tool.
-This is not the end of all answer to what is happening with your return.
-It’s a very basic indicator that isn’t equipped with a whole lot of potential responses.
-If you have your refund status stuck on “Still Being Processed” and WMR is telling you nothing, you need to obtain your account transcripts from the IRS transcripts page to get more information.
+If you have your tax refund status is stuck on “Still Being Processed” and WMR is telling you nothing, you need to obtain your account transcripts from the IRS transcripts page to get more information.